At a Glance

 ✨Understand Microservices Architecture

 Since the role focuses on microservices, brush up on architecture patterns and best practices.
-Be ready to explain how you've designed and maintained distributed systems in previous roles, as this will show your understanding of scalable solutions.
+Be ready to explain how you've designed scalable and resilient systems in the past, as well as any challenges you faced and how you overcame them.

 ✨Prepare for Technical Questions

 Expect questions related to RESTful APIs, messaging systems like Kafka or RabbitMQ, and database management.
-Practising coding problems and system design scenarios can help you articulate your thought process clearly during the interview.
+Practising coding problems or system design scenarios can help you articulate your thought process clearly during the interview.